First Year Courses

 The following courses represent the typical course sequence and schedule for your first year.

-Students in SCM 530 will manage competing firms in an action-learning simulation.
-In this simulation, students must make pricing, marketing, production, distribution, and procurement decisions for their firm.
-Students will develop analytic models to help support their decisions.
-Students will learn techniques for demand forecasting and inventory planning and build decision support tools to help make these decisions.
+Students manage competing firms in an action-learning simulation where pricing, marketing, production, distribution, and procurement decisions must be made.
+Students develop analytic models in support of their decisions.
+Students learn advanced techniques for demand forecasting and inventory planning and build decision support tools to help make these decisions.

-Note: SCM 530 is accomplished in three consecutive phases: (1) an on-line introduction in early August followed by (2) an intensively developed four-day residency at the University Park, PA campus and concluded with (3) an on-line series on industry simulation decision cycles.
+Note: SCM 530 is accomplished in three consecutive phases: (1) an on-line introduction followed by (2) an intensively developed four-day residency at the University Park, PA campus and concluded with (3) an on-line series on industry simulation decision cycles.